A Functional Medicine Guide To Lyme Disease: Symptoms, Natural Remedies + What Your Doctor Isn’t Telling You

 In my practice, dietary recommendations for Lyme often takes the form of a mostly plant-based ketogenic diet, which I call the Ketotarian diet.
 The Ketotarian diet avoids the common downsides and risks of the conventional keto diet (AKA, eating a ton of meat and diary), while still allowing you to take advantage of the benefits of nutritional ketosis to fend off Lyme disease and get you back to optimal health.

-Many people don’t know this, but there are certain genetic factors that can make you more vulnerable to falling ill from Lyme disease.
-One of these is the MTHFR gene mutation, which affects more than a third of the population and impairs a process called methylation.
-This is a problem because methylation helps control the health of your hormones, inflammatory pathways, and detox pathways—which all help you manage Lyme.
+Certain genetic factors can make you more vulnerable to falling ill from Lyme disease - one of these is the MTHFR gene mutation which impairs methylation.
+This is a problem because methylation helps control the health of your hormones, inflammatory pathways, and detox pathways - which all help you manage Lyme.
 The Ketotarian diet is a great way to support healthy methylation.
 Certain foods like leafy greens and cruciferous veggies acts as extra credit since they are rich in folate and sulfur compounds that directly support methylation.
 Talk about food as medicine at its best!

 Research shows that oxidative stress can harm the mitochondria in the immune cells of Lyme patients, which results in extreme fatigue.
-A Ketotarian diet can combat this by increasing (13) mitochondrial biogenesis (AKA, the production of new mitochondria), which happens by way of autophagy.
-Autophagy is a process in the body that helps remove damaged cells; (14) it’s essentially your body’s own cleaning system.
+A ketogenic diet for lyme disease can combat this by increasing (16) mitochondrial biogenesis (AKA, the production of new mitochondria), which happens by way of autophagy.
+Autophagy is a process in the body that helps remove damaged cells; (17) it’s essentially your body’s own cleaning system.
 If you want to take things to the next level, you can follow an intermittent fasting plan in combination with your keto diet.
 Fasting also causes ketosis and is another way to increase autophagy.

-In plain English, this means that a plant-based ketogenic diet attacks chronic inflammation in multiple ways.
+In plain English, this means that a plant-based ketogenic diet for lyme disease attacks chronic inflammation in multiple ways making it one of the best diets to cure lyme disease naturally.
 This, combined with restored mitochondrial function, can help eliminate debilitating neurological symptoms like brain fog, which often occur with chronic Lyme.
 Sounds pretty good, doesn’t it?

 Most Lyme experts can agree on one thing: The gut microbiome is a key player in fighting off Lyme infections.
 This is because about 80 percent of our immune system is located in your GI tract.
 The good news is that the combination of healthy fiber and probiotic foods on the Ketotarian diet will help bring balance to your microbiome by killing bad bacteria and inoculating your belly with healthy ones (called probiotics) that help boost the immune system, lower inflammation, and fight disease.
 The Ketotarian diet is also low in sugar and carbs, foods that are known for promoting inflammation and suppressing immune function.